 Cleo is a personal finance app that I have heard plenty of people talking about.
 Actually, the term “app” isn’t strictly correct.
 You have the choice of running Cleo either through the app or by using Facebook messenger.
 Although using messenger may seem like a pain when it comes to budgeting, it is actually very simple to use.

-But not only will Cleo help you budget, it can help you save money too.
+But not only will Cleo help you budget, but it can also help you save money too.